-Welcome to the second installment of a six part tutorial series on the recordlinkage Python package.
+Welcome to the second installment of a five part tutorial series on the recordlinkage Python package.
 Each tutorial will cover a specific stage of the data integration workflow.
 The topics and links for each tutorial are included below:

 - Data Pre-processing

 - Classification (Coming soon…)

 - Data Fusion (Coming soon…)

 When using recordlinkage for data integration or deduplication, indexing is the process of identifying pairs of data frame rows which might refer to the same real-world entity.
 These matched rows are known as candidate links.
 The goal of the indexing stage of data integration is to exclude obvious non-matches from the beginning of your analysis to improve computational efficiency.

 The easiest, but least efficient, indexing method is to consider every possible link as a candidate link.
 Using this method for integrating two data frames, we would be comparing every row in the first data frame with every row in the second.
 So, if we had ten rows in the first data frame and five in the second, we would be considering 50 (10 × 5) candidate links.
 This growth in complexity can be visualized simply by drawing a 10 × 5 rectangle where coloured squares indicate candidate links: